waynodiablo/Oystercard/pills/github_pong.md

 http://code-worrier.com/blog/autocomplete-git/

-and branch names displayed in your command prompt:
+and it's absolutely essential to have branch names displayed in your command prompt:

 http://stackoverflow.com/questions/2231214/git-tips-and-tricks-display-branch-on-command-prompt-not-working-and-created-s